contextgeneric/cgp-patterns/content/delegated-error-raiser.md

 # }
 ```

-In the first part of the above example, we define various context-generic error raisers
-that are not only useful for our specific application, but can also be reused later for
-other applications.
-We have `ReturnError` which returns the source error as is,
-`RaiseFrom` to use `From` to convert the source error, `RaiseInfallible` to unconditionally
-match `Infallible`, and `DebugError` to format and re-raise the error as string.
-We also define `UseAnyhow` to implement `ProvideErrorType`, and `DisplayAsAnyhow`
-to convert any `SourceError` implementing `Display` to `anyhow::Error`.
+In the first part of the example, we define various context-generic error raisers that are useful not only for our specific application but can also be reused later for other applications.
+We have `ReturnError`, which simply returns the source error as-is, `RaiseFrom` for converting the source error using `From`, `RaiseInfallible` for handling `Infallible` errors, and `DebugError` for formatting and re-raising the error as a string.
+We also define `UseAnyhow` to implement `ProvideErrorType`, and `DisplayAnyhowError` to convert any `SourceError` implementing `Display` into `anyhow::Error`.

-In the second part of the example, we define a dummy context `MyApp` with the only purpose
-is to show how it can handle various source errors.
-We define `MyErrorRaiserComponents`,
-and use `delegate_components!` to map various source error types to use the error
-raiser provider that we want to designate.
-We then use `UseDelegate<MyErrorRaiserComponents>`
-as the provider for `ErrorRaiserComponent`.
-Finally, we define a check trait
-`CanRaiseMyAppErrors`, and verify that the wiring for all error raisers are working correctly.
+In the second part of the example, we define a dummy context, `MyApp`, to illustrate how it can handle various source errors.
+We define `MyErrorRaiserComponents` and use `delegate_components!` to map various source error types to the corresponding error raiser providers.
+We then use `UseDelegate<MyErrorRaiserComponents>` as the provider for `ErrorRaiserComponent`.
+Finally, we define the trait `CanRaiseMyAppErrors` to verify that all the error raisers are wired correctly.

 ## Wiring Checks

-As we can see from the example, the use of `UseDelegate` with `ErrorRaiser` effectively
-serves as something similar to a top-level error handler for an application.
-The main difference is that this "handling" of error is done entirely at compile-time.
-This allows us to easily customize how exactly we want to handle each source error in
+As seen in the example, the use of `UseDelegate` with `ErrorRaiser` acts as a form of top-level error handler for an application.
+The main difference is that the "handling" of errors is done entirely at compile-time, enabling us to customize how each source error is handled without incurring any runtime performance overhead.
-our application, and not pay for any performance overhead to achieve this level of
-customization.

-One thing to note however, is that the wiring for delegated error raisers is done _lazily_,
-similar to how the wiring is done for CGP providers.
-As a result, we may incorrectly wire
-a source error type to use an error raiser provider with unsatisfied constraints, and only
-get a compile-time error later on when the error raiser is used in another provider.
+However, it's important to note that the wiring for delegated error raisers is done _lazily_, similar to how CGP provider wiring works.
+This means that an error could be wired incorrectly, with constraints that are not satisfied, and the issue will only manifest as a compile-time error when the error raiser is used in another provider.

-Because of this, having misconfigured wiring of error raisers can be a common source of CGP
-errors, especially for beginners.
-We would encourage readers to revisit the chapter on [debugging techniques](./debugging-techniques.md)
-and use the check traits to ensure that the handling of all source errors are wired correctly.
-It would often helps to use the forked Rust compiler, to show the unsatisfied constraints
-that arise from incomplete error raiser implementations.
+Misconfigured wiring of error raisers can often lead to common CGP errors, especially for beginners.
+We encourage readers to refer back to the chapter on [debugging techniques](./debugging-techniques.md) and utilize check traits to ensure all source errors are wired correctly.
+It's also helpful to use a forked Rust compiler to display unsatisfied constraints arising from incomplete error raiser implementations.

 ## Conclusion

-In this chapter, we have learned about using the `UseDelegate` pattern to declaratively
-handle the error raisers in different ways.
-As we will see in future chapters, the `UseDelegate` can also be applied to many other
-problem domains in CGP.
-The pattern is also essential for us to apply more advanced error handling techniques,
-which we will cover in the next chapter.
+In this chapter, we explored the `UseDelegate` pattern and how it allows us to declaratively handle error raisers in various ways.
+This pattern simplifies error handling and can be extended to other problem domains within CGP, as we'll see in future chapters.
+Additionally, the `UseDelegate` pattern serves as a foundation for more advanced error handling techniques, which will be covered in the next chapter.